rattlehead93/DocumentPublisher/Readme.md

   `document` table.
 Before saving the file content, some validations are done on the extension, file content and file name.
 Relevant code can be traced from `DocumentController.java`.
 - Then a message is published a rabbitmq queue to  publish the documents content and the saved document's id.
 Code in `DocumentService.java` and `DocumentPublisher.java`.
-- This message is consumed in the `documentConsumer`.
+- This message is consumed in the `DocumentConsumer`.
 The consumer then calculates the number of unique substrings from the message and saves it in the `processed_document` table along with the unique substring count.
-Relevant code in `documentConsumer` repo's `RabbitMQListener.java`  and `DocumentProcessingService.java`.
+Relevant code in `DocumentConsumer` repo's `RabbitMQListener.java`  and `DocumentProcessingService.java`.
 - If for some reason the consumer fails to save the processed document relevant data is stored into the `failed_document` table.
 Code in `DocumentProcessingService.java`
 - A scheduled task runs every 60 minutes to check the failed document table and tries to process them again.
 Related code in `FailedDocumentProcessingService.java`.